ZhangJiePKU/6mAProject/README.md

   Step 1.
 Unique mapping

-    The raw SMRT sequencing reads were mapped to the reference genome of the species of interest using pbmm2 (version 1.1.0)
+    The raw SMRT sequencing reads were mapped to the reference genome of the species of interest using pbmm2 (version 1.1.0).
+Please convert the file to Sam format.

   Step 2.
+Extract

+    Usage (python 3.6.2) : python <command 1> <command 2> <command 3> <command 4>

+    Commands:

+       command 1: main.py

+       command 2: raw_IPD.txt (your result file)

+       command 3: strand (info extracted from （Step 1) .sam files)

 ## Contact